eqmvii/berlin-zero/prompts.md

 Open only the file part2\chapter17\chapter_content.md and no other files in this project

+## Prompt 9 (Cascade swe-1)

+Open only the file part2\chapter19\chapter_content.md and no other files in this project

+It is a chapter in a novel, but it is short.
+Please expand it to be around 1,300 words.

 It is a chapter in a novel, but it is short.
 Please expand it to be around 1,300 words.